Particular/docs.particular.net/persistence/cosmosdb/defaultcontainer.include.md

 snippet: CosmosDBDefaultContainer

-The container that by default is used for all incoming messages is specified via `DefaultContainer(..)`.
-When installers are enabled this (default) container will be created if it doesn't exist.
+The container that is used by default for all incoming messages is specified via `DefaultContainer(..)`.
+When installers are enabled, this (default) container will be created if it doesn't exist.

 To opt-out from creating the default container either disable the installers or use